 Interview Thank You Letter via Snail Mail Works

-Snail Mail is not Thrown Away as Often as Email is Deleted for Interview Thank You Letter
+Snail Mail Kept Longer than Email for Interview Thank You Letter

 Well, as it happened, this CEO was very impressed by the actual hand written letter and was a big believer in the snail mail personal touch.
 Funny thing is the HR Manager told me she thought it was “old school” and out of touch.